heyalexchoi/Giphy-iOS/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+You should read about [Giphy's Access and API keys here](https://github.com/Giphy/GiphyAPI#access-and-api-keys).

 ### Giphy-iOS / AXCGiphy
-'AXCGiphy' provides convenient access to [Giphy's API](https://github.com/Giphy/GiphyAPI) search, trending, translate, and GIF by ID(s) endpoints.
+'AXCGiphy' provides convenient access to [Giphy's API](https://github.com/Giphy/GiphyAPI) to the following endpoints:

+- search
+- trending
+- translate
+- GIF by ID
+- GIFs by IDs

 You can query the endpoints through the blocks based interface:

 ```objective-c